Information for students

 If an internship is longer than 480 hours, it is up to the employer to fund the remainder of the internship.
 Employers can also make additional fund applications for multiple student hires.

 Once a student is committed into an MBSI position, University of Calgary will pay $10,000 to each student in installments over the course of their internship.
+Typically, students will be paid $2,500 each month for four months.
+However, there are variations depending on individual circumstances.

 Yes.
 Students can encourage prospective employers to review the program’s eligibility requirements and apply for funding through the application portal on the Hunter Centre website.